Search by Keyword

 George: “Yeah, I play sitar on another track, but I don’t care if everyone’s using ‘em, you know.
 I just play it because I like it.”

-The track George Harrison mentioned was the unusual titled “Love You To” which not only included the sitar but also infused the traditional songwriting and sound of India onto a Beatles album.
-This proved once and for all that the sitar was not just a gimmick but was, in fact, an infatuation with Eastern culture as well.
+The track George Harrison mentioned was the unusually titled “Love You To” which not only included the sitar but also infused the sound of traditional Indian Classical music onto a Beatles album.
+This proved once and for all that the sitar was not just a gimmick but evidence of a genuine infatuation with Eastern culture as well.

 While it has been admitted that the use of the sitar on “Norwegian Wood” was a last minute decision made while recording the song in the studio, the appearance of Indian instrumentation on this new George Harrison composition was very intentional. “’Love You To’ was one of the first tunes I wrote for sitar,” George explains. “’Norwegian Wood’ was an accident as far as the sitar part was concerned…I wrote ‘Love You To’ on the sitar, because the sitar sounded so nice and my interest was getting deeper all the time.
 I wanted to write a tune that was specifically for the sitar.”

-George's interest in the sitar was perpetuated by first being introduced to that style of playing by David Crosby of The Byrds at a Benedict Canyon vacation spot The Beatles rented during their 1965 U.S. tour.
-Sometime between August 23rd and 28th, 1965, Crosby and fellow bandmate Roger McGuinn, among others, were present as guests.
+While George had tinkered with a sitar on the set of the movie "Help!" in early April of 1965, his interest in the instrument was heightened by first being introduced to that style of playing by David Crosby of The Byrds at a Benedict Canyon vacation spot The Beatles rented during their 1965 US tour.
+Sometime between August 23rd and 28th of that year, Crosby and fellow bandmate Roger McGuinn, among others, were present as guests.
 "We were on the floor exchanging guitar licks," recalls McGuinn, explaining that Crosby showed George "some Ravi Shankar stuff that he'd just been into, because Dick Bock at World Pacific (the studio where The Byrds made early demos in 1964) had been producing Ravi Shankar."

 Paul explained more of the genesis of their interest in the sitar in 1966: “The Indian sounds are definitley mainly George.
 We started off just hearing Indian music and listening to things, and we liked the drone idea because we’d done a bit of that kind of thing in songs before.
 (See “Ticket To Ride” as an example.)
 But George got very interested in it, and went to a couple of Ravi Shankar concerts, and then he met Ravi and said, ‘I was knocked out by him! – just as a person.
 He’s an incredible fellow.
 He’s one of the greatest.’
 So the two of them were having a great time!”